RudraTrivedi2001/JavaScript/README.md

 I am learning JavaScript through the **Apna College JavaScript playlist** on YouTube, and I regularly update this repository with new programs as I progress.
 The playlist covers a variety of topics, and I’m continuously improving my JavaScript skills, creating new projects, and revising old ones.

+I also post some JavaScript mini-projects, such as **Tic-Tac-Toe**, to showcase my skills and demonstrate how the concepts I’ve learned can be applied to build interactive applications.
+These projects are an exciting way to solidify my knowledge and explore JavaScript in real-world scenarios.

 ## How to Use This Repository